linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 # FUTURE VALUE OF AN ORDINARY ANNuity

-Suppose that an investor expects to receive  $10,000 a year from some investment for each of the next 5 years starting 1 year from now.
-Each time the investor receives the$ 10,000, he plans to invest it.
-Let's assume that the investor can earn an annual interest rate of 6% each time $10,000 is invested.
+Suppose that an investor expects to receive  \$10,000 a year from some investment for each of the next 5 years starting 1 year from now.
+Each time the investor receives the\$ 10,000, he plans to invest it.
+Let's assume that the investor can earn an annual interest rate of 6% each time \$10,000 is invested.
 How much money will the investor have at the end of 5 years?

 Our future value formula makes it simple to determine how much each \(10,000 investment will grow to.
 This calculation is illustrated graphically in Exhibit 2-1.